-Unfortunately every camera manufacturer uses different URI to select the video stream within the camera.
-For finding the proper URI is not easy.
+Unfortunately, older camera models do not support ONVIF protocol.
+In this case to find the proper URL is not is not easy.
 First check the camera installation manual.
 If this information is not found in the manual, go online and try finding this in one of the forums discussing the RTSP URI for the camera (e.g. great list here).

 IP cameras send the video stream in a preconfigured bandwidth, so it's really important to set up the cameras based on the available bandwidth.

 First check the available UPLOAD bandwidth.
 There are a lot of useful websites (e.g. speedtest.net) so it is really easy to measure it.
 This is key information because the camera has to be configured for less bandwidth than available.